Technology Transformation and Security in Healthcare

 Think of multi-layer threat protection in the form of a workplace security stack that addresses eight critical areas of protection.
 Historically, managers have applied security to one or more levels, in effect, protecting certain areas and leaving others vulnerable.
 A comprehensive, holistic approach requires that we apply edge-to-edge, end-to-end security, and that requires all eight layers be addressed, including:

-1. Endpoint management – monitoring and proactive/automated remediation for end user devices whether mobile, remote, or in office.
+Endpoint management – monitoring and proactive/automated remediation for end user devices.

-4. Secure internet gateway – To block malicious destinations before connections are established.
+Secure internet gateway – to block malicious destinations before connections are established.

-8. Next generation firewalls – unified threat management with integrated firewall, IPS or intrusion prevention service, content filtering and advanced malware protection.
+Next generation firewalls – unified threat management, content filtering and advanced malware protection.

 When we talk about endpoint management, many endpoint solutions claim to block 99% of the threats.
 With that level of effectiveness, why should you worry about anything else?
 Well, for one thing it’s that remaining 1% of threats that tend to be the most disruptive, challenging to defend against, and costly to healthcare operations.